headshed-dev/nanowrimo-23/pages/ai___mem-gpt.md

 - {{renderer :wordcount_}}
-	- Chat-GPT in barely a year now has become a game changer for data and tech workers like me
+	- Chat-GPT in barely a year now has become a game changer for data and tech workers like me but has become accessible to programmers and non alike.
+This is because of its interface being chat based, allowing us to type normal sentenc